EthanTwofishBlackwell/SharedObject_Injector/README.md

 ***THIS TOOL DOES NOT REQUIRE ELEVATED PRIVILEGES***

+**IF YOU ARE USING THIS TOOL TO INJECT A SHARED OBJECT FILE, YOUR SHARED OBJECT MUST INCLUDE AN `__attribute__((constructor))` TO BE COMPATIBLE AS THAT IS THE FUNCTION WHICH WILL BE EXECUTED ONCE THE SHARED OBJECT FILE IS INJECTED AND EXECUTED WITHIN THE MEMORY OF IT'S TARGET PROCESS, SEE 'src/exampleSO2.c'**

 *Still a work in progress with changes to come, currently supports shared object files, working on support for executable ELF files*

 *Do not be a fucking idiot and start creaming if you intend to misuse this for illegal purposes, if you cant code something like this you wont be able to do much with it*